-The RICS Level Two Home Buyers Survey does not carry out checks on building regulation approval, permitted development rights or planning regulations.
+The home buyers survey does not carry out checks on building regulation approval, permitted development rights or planning regulations.
 The home buyer survey is to assess the condition of the property on the day of the inspection.
 Advice on building regulation approval, permitted development rights or planning regulations should be obtained by other professionals.

-The external roof structure and components have been inspected from the ground level.
-The pitch fixings and overlap cannot be determined from the ground level.
+The main roof structure and covering could not be inspected due to its construction (flat) and the height restrictions.
 The entirety of the roof covering including elevations and extensions should be inspected by a competent roofing contractor should any repair work be needed to the roof covering element section.
+NI